If you're going on an African safari, chances are good that you'll be in an area where malaria tablets are going to be necessary.

 The best repellent protection is provided by products that contain DEET.
 You need to re-apply after a certain time period (check the product specifications) for it to remain effective.
 Higher concentrations of DEET may last longer but anything over 50% provides no added protection.

-It ranks the Top Three Safari operators in Kenya, Tanzania, South Africa, Botswana, Namibia, Zambia, Uganda, Rwanda and for climbing Kilimanjaro as decided by the trip reports of previous safari travellers.
+This list ranks the Top Six Safari operators in Kenya, Tanzania, South Africa, Botswana, Namibia, Zambia and Zimbabwe as decided by the trip reports of previous safari travellers.

 Also includes...

-• A free 41 page e-book which will help improve your safari photography attempts called "Better Safari Photography".
+- A 41-page section which will help improve your safari photography attempts called "Better Safari Photography".

-• A comprehensive wildlife ticklist containing many of the animals you will see in Africa.
+- A comprehensive wildlife tick list containing all of the animals you will see in Africa.

 Bruce Whittaker